andrexiao85/botnet_detection_algo/README.md

 ## Method

-Compute periodogram which identifies the peak of the frequency domain of the discrete time series traffic signal.
-After peak is located, Walker’s large sample test is applied to confirm that the peak is significant enough compared to the rest of the periodogram’s ordinates.
+We compute a periodogram which identifies the peak of the frequency domain of the discrete time series traffic signal.
+After the peak is located, Walker’s large sample test is applied to confirm that the peak is significant enough compared to the rest of the periodogram’s ordinates.
 We compute the peak and confirm with Walker’s test for different discrete time